manush1729/EKAMAN-S_ALGORITHM/README.md

 # EKAMAN'S_ALGORITHM
 This is our algorithm to detect the loop in the linked list.
-The time complexity is O(n) create by Ekanathan S A and Manush Sekaran C.
+The time complexity is O(n) created by Ekanathan S A and Manush Sekaran C.